 National Prevention Organizations

-A national organization aimed at the reduction of power-based personal violence through strengthening services and strategies for bystanders.
+Green Dot is a national organization aimed at the reduction of power-based personal violence through strengthening services and strategies for bystanders.

-The Center for Changing Our Campus Culture
+Visit the Center for Changing Our Campus Culture Website.

 The Center for Changing Our Campus Culture is a comprehensive online clearinghouse that provides important resources for colleges and universities on sexual assault, domestic violence, dating violence and stalking.

-Men Can Stop Rape, Inc. (MCSR)
+Visit the Men Can Stop Rape, Inc. Website.

-An international organization that mobilizes men to use their strength for creating cultures free from violence, especially men’s violence against women.
+Men Can Stop Rape, Inc. is an international organization that mobilizes men to use their strength for creating cultures free from violence, especially men’s violence against women.

-Promoting Awareness Victim Empowerment is a national, grassroots nonprofit.
+Promoting Awareness Victim Empowerment (PAVE) is a national, grassroots nonprofit.
 PAVE uses education and action to shatter the silence of sexual and domestic violence.

-Date Safe Project
+Visit the Date Safe Project Website.

-Providing strong and positive voices for discussing sexual assault awareness, healthy dating, and specifically addressing consent.
+The Date Safe Project provides strong and positive voices for discussing sexual assault awareness, healthy dating, and specifically addressing consent.

-A Long Walk Home
+Visit the A Long Walk Home Website.

-An organization that uses art therapy and the visual and performance arts to document, to educate and to bring about social change and healing from trauma.
+A Long Walk Home is an organization that uses art therapy and the visual and performance arts to document, to educate and to bring about social change and healing from trauma.

-It was created to address the issue of violence against women.
+The Clothesline Project was created to address the issue of violence against women.
 It is a vehicle for women affected by violence to express their emotions by decorating a shirt.
 They then hang the shirt on a clothesline to be viewed by others as testimony to the problem of violence against women.

 Do you have questions about the definition of consent?
 Are you looking for an easier way to help friends or colleagues understand the concept of consent?
-Watch this video for a simple way to explain what consent really means.
+Watch this video on Youtube for a simple way to explain what consent really means.